-SOLID-STATE PHYSICS #
+686 SOLID-STATE PHYSICS II

-3 credits Prerequisite: 685.
+3 credits Perequisite: 685.
 Orthogonalized plane and pseudo potentials.
 Electron-electron interaction; screening by impurities.
 Friedel sum rule and plasma oscillations.
-Dynamics of electrons nsport properties and Fermi surface.
+Dynamics of electrons, transport properties and Fermi surface.

 SPECIAL PROBLEMS IN THEORETICAL PHYSICS 1-3 credits (May be repeated.)
-Prerequisite: permission. intended to facilitate expansion of particular 1-3 credits areas of interest in theoretical physics, by consultation with faculty member and independent study beyond available course work

-691 SEMINAR IN THEORETICAL PHYSICS 1-3 credits May be repeated.)
 Prerequisite: permission.

-897 GRADUATE RESEARCH
+Intended to facilitate expansion of particular areas of interest in theoretical physics, by consultation with faculty member and independent study beyond available course work.

+SEMINAR IN THEORETICAL PHYSICS 691

-1-5 credits Prerequisite: permission.
+1-3 credits (May be repeated.)
+Prerequisite: permission.
+GRADUATE RESEARCH 697 1-5 credits

+Prerequisite: permission.
 Candidates for M.S. degree may obtain up to five credits for faculty supervised research projects.
-Grades and credit received at completion of such projects.
-1-4 credits
+Grades and credit received at completion of such projects

-SPECIAL TOPICS: PHYSICS
+- SPECIAL TOPICS: PHYSICS 1-4 credits Prerequisite: permission.

-Prerequisite: permission.
 Enables student who needs information in special areas, in which no formal course is offered, to acquire knowledge in these areas.

-1 credit
+698 - MASTER'S THESIS

-Prerequisite: permission.
-With approval of department, one credit may be earned by candi-date for M.S. degree upon satisfactory completion of a master's thesis.
+1 credit Prerequisite: permission.
+With approval of department, one credit may be earned by candidate for M.S. degree upon satisfactory completion of a master's thesis.

-DOCTORAL RESEARCH 879

-1-15 credits (May be repeated.)
+DOCTORAL RESEARCH 879 1-15 credits (May be repeated.)
 Prerequisite: approval of the Student Advisory Committee for Ph.D. research in physics, physical chemistry, polymer science, applied mathematics or electrical engineering.
-Original research by a Ph.D. candidate in various disciplines under the guidance of physics faculty.
+Original research by a Ph.D. candidate in various disciplines under the guidance the more relevant. engineering.
+Origi of physics faculty.